Mozketo/Krawlr/README.md

 ## Arguments

-    -u, --url Required.
-URL to start crawling.
+    -u, --url=VALUE        Starting URL to begin crawling.
-    -f, --follow-links (yes/no) If true after the page is ready it will be checked for all a href links and be added to the queue of pages to load.
-(Default: true)
+    -q, --quiet            Run quietly with less detailed console logging --no-follow-links      After loading a page don't find and follow links on the page --ignore-guids         When analysing URLs remove guids as this removes repeat crawling like /items/item/guid.
+Value is yes / no (Default: yes)
-    --max-follow-links Limit the number of pages to crawl.
-Default: 0 (no limit) -e, --exclusions Path to a file with list of routes/keywords in URL to bypass.
+    --max-follow-links=VALUE Limit the number of pages to crawl.
+Default: 0 (no limit).
+    -e, --exclude=VALUE    Path to a file with list of routes/keywords in URL to bypass.
-    -i, --inclusions Path to a file with a hard list of routes to hit (will follow in order).
-Use with --follow=false -o, --output Write crawling activity to CSV file with path.
-Including URL, response code, javascript errors, time taken.
-(Some features require FiddleCore proxy enabled).
+    -i, --include=VALUE    Path to a file with a hard list of routes to hit (will follow in order).
+Use with --no-follow-links false.
-    -s, --scripts After each page is loaded a script may be executed against the page to manipulate the DOM.
+    -s, --scripts=VALUE    After each page is loaded a script may be executed against the page to manipulate the DOM.
 Recommended for adding Login support to the crawl.
+    -o, --output=VALUE     Write crawling activity to CSV file with path...
-    -w, --webdriver Define WebDriver to use.
-Firefox, Chrome, Remote (Default: Chrome) --webdriver-proxy Using Chrome or Remote should route via Fiddler Core?
-(Default: true) --webdriver-proxy-port If WebDriver proxy is engaged define the port to use.
-(Default: 0 (autoselect)) -s, --silent Run the application without console output.
+    -w, --webdriver=VALUE  Define WebDriver to use.
+Firefox, Chrome, Remote (Default: Firefox) --webdriver-proxy      Using Chrome or Remote should route via FiddlerCore?
-    --ignore-guids When analysing URLs remove guids as this removes repeat crawling of URLs like /items/item/{guid}.
-(Default: yes)
-    -h, --help Display commandline argument help page.
+    --webdriver-proxy-port If WebDriver proxy is engaged define the port to use.
+(Default: 0 (autoselect)) --mode=VALUE           Disibution mode use to use: clientserver, server, client (if server & client a running RabbitMQ server is required)
+    -h, -?, --help             Show this message and exit.

 ## Selenium scripts (aka Page Actions)

 Page Actions are blocks of javascript code that will executed upon DOM ready of each Selenium Web Driver navigation.